-Imagine a married man and father of 4 gathering his family at the kitchen table.
-He informs them: “I know I’ve been neglecting you every day this week.
-It’s been for a very important reason.
+Imagine a married man and father of three gathering his family at the dinner table.
+He informs them: “I know I’ve been neglecting you this week.
+It’s been for an important reason.
 I’ve been busy online dealing with wrong-headed people.
 No, I didn’t win any of them over to my way of thinking.
-But, I kept at it and finally got in the last word on the Facebook threads.
+But, I kept at it and finally got in the last word on several Facebook threads.
 And that means everything to me!”

 You probably think I’m setting up a ‘straw man’ scenario here-- and you’re right.

-One cannot help but wonder, though, how much valuable family time is sacrificed because of a personal obsession with winning cyberspace arguments.
-A personal obsession which usually accomplishes nothing.
+One cannot help but wonder, though, how much valuable family experience is sacrificed because of a personal obsession with winning cyberspace arguments.
+A personal obsession that usually accomplishes nothing.

-Periodically, Christians (myself included) have been caught up in the fever of rhetorical combat--- particularly when cultural or political matters are involved.
+Far too often, Christians (myself included) have been caught up in the fever of rhetorical combat--- particularly when cultural or political matters are involved.
 We want to win at any cost, regardless of the words we use--- and no matter who may get hurt in the process.
-Above all else, getting in the last word becomes top priority.
 Such an orientation is at odds with clear Bible verses referencing both righteous and wicked behaviors.

 Here are just a few: